GLOBAL MARKETS-Virus-hit stocks shed $3 trillion; safe havens thrive

 By Thyagaraju Adinarayan and Saikat Chatterjee

-LONDON, Feb 27 (Reuters) - Stocks resumed their plunge, wiping out more than $3 trillion in value this week alone, and U.S. Treasuries yields hit record lows on Thursday as the coronavirus spread faster outside China and investors fled to safe havens.
+LONDON, Feb 27 (Reuters) - Risk aversion drove global stocks lower on Thursday, increasing their drop in value this week aloneto more than $3 trillion, and U.S. Treasuries yields hit record lows as the coronavirus spread faster outside China than in.

-The number of new coronavirus infections in China - the source of the outbreak - was for the first time overtaken by fresh cases elsewhere on Wednesday, raising pandemic fears.
+The number of new infections in China - the source of the epidemic - was for the first time overtaken by new cases elsewhere on Wednesday, raising fears that the outbreak could become a pandemic.

-The pan-European STOXX 600 .STOXX index opened 2.3% lower and Italy's blue-chip index .FTMIB sank.
-Dozens of European companies have warned about potential damage to their profits.
+The pan-European STOXX 600 .STOXX index fell 2.5% and the blue-chip index in Italy .FTMIB - the worst-hit country in Europe - sank as dozens of European companies issued warnings about potential damage to their profits.

-Global equities .MIWD00000PUS have now fallen for six straight days.
-Wall Street's so-called fear gauge .VIX was near its late 2018 highs.
+Global equities .MIWD00000PUS have now fallen for six straight days, and Wall Street's volatility gauge .VIX was near its late-2018 highs.

 "Safe-haven currencies are doing very well and gold is heading back higher, and unless we see a slowdown in the coronavirus cases outside China, risk sentiment will continue to be undermined," said Peter Kinsella, global head of FX strategy at UBP in London

-Meanwhile, the yield on U.S. Treasuries, which falls when prices rise, dropped below 1.3% US10YT=RR and the yield curve continued to send recession warnings.
+Yields on U.S. Treasuries, which fall when prices rise, dropped below 1.3% for 10-year debt US10YT=RR and the yield curve continued to send recession warnings.

-Yields on benchmark German 10-year maturities DE10YT=RR fell to -0.5140%.
-Italian debt underperformed as Europe's worst flare-up of the virus in that country raised fears of a recession there.
+Yields on benchmark German 10-year debt DE10YT=RR fell to -0.5140%.
+Italian debt underperformed as the spread of the virus there raised fears of a recession.

+Goldman Sachs said the equity market sell-off would create opportunities to add risk eventually and that it did not expect a deep bear market or U.S. recession.

+"However, near term we feel that positioning and valuations are not yet depressed enough and uncertainty on the global growth impact from the coronavirus is likely to remain high," Goldman Sachs said in a note to clients.

-E-mini futures for the S&P 500 were down 0.3% ESc1 and oil, sensitive to global growth, fell more than 1% to its cheapest in over a year.
+E-mini futures for the S&P 500 were down 0.9% ESc1 and oil - sensitive to global growth - fell more than 2% to its cheapest in 14 months.
 O/R

 Analysts have downgraded forecasts for Chinese and global growth, and policymakers from Asia, Europe and the United States have begun to prepare for a steeper economic downturn.

-South Korean stocks .KS11 shed another 1.05% on Thursday, closing at a four-month low, as it reported its largest daily rise in new virus cases since first case last month.
+South Korean stocks .KS11 shed another 1.05% on Thursday, closing at a four-month low, as it reported its largest daily rise in new virus cases since its first infection last month.

-With the infections rate in China slowing, the blue-chip CSI300 index .CSI300 finished up 0.3%.
-China's central bank said on Thursday that it would ensure ample liquidity to help limit the impact of the epidemic.
+With the infection rate in China slowing, the blue-chip CSI300 index .CSI300 finished up 0.3%.
+China's central bank said on Thursday it would ensure ample liquidity to help limit the impact of the epidemic.

 MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 0.5%, taking it more than 4% lower for the week.

-Taiwan raised its epidemic response level to the highest possible.
-Japan's Nikkei dropped 2% to a four-month low amid more worries the Tokyo Olympic Games would be cancelled or shifted. .T
+Taiwan raised its epidemic response level to the highest possible and Japan's Nikkei dropped 2% to a four-month low amid more worries the Tokyo Olympic Games would be cancelled or shifted. .T

 US stock futureshttps://tmsnrt.rs/2uzenVj